awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

    $ aws ec2 run-instances --generate-cli-skeleton > ec2runinst.json
    ```

 1. Open the parameter skeleton file in your text editor and remove any of the parameters that you don't need\.
 For example, you might strip it down to the following\.
+Be sure that the file is still valid JSON after you remove the elements you don't need\.

    ```
     1. {